rushilsrivastava/image_search/README.md

-# image-scrappers
+# image-scrapers
-Image Scrappers built for scrapping Bing and Google images + metadata.
+Image Scrapers built for scraping Bing and Google images + metadata.
 Made for Python3.5

 ## How to Use